LGBTQIA+ Therapy in St. Petersburg, FL

 There is something this work holds with particular care.

 The one who has been sitting with something for a long time, not quite sure what to call it.
-Who lies awake wondering what it would mean to finally say it out loud, or to let themselves feel it fully, or to stop pretending it is not there.
-Who is afraid that exploring this question will cost them everything they have built.
-Who does not fit neatly into the story they were given about who they were supposed to be, or who they were supposed to want.
+Lying awake wondering what it would mean to finally say it out loud, or to let themselves feel it fully, or to stop pretending it is not there.
+Afraid that exploring this question will cost them everything they have built.
+Not fitting neatly into the story they were given about who they were supposed to be, or who they were supposed to want.

 The one who has been hoping, maybe for years, that if they just wait long enough, it will resolve itself.